OfficeDev/teams-toolkit-samples/share-now/README.md

     )
     GO
     ```
-1. Open **api/.env.teamsfx.local** and **bot/.env.teamsfx.local** file, and set the values of below config with the Azure SQL Database you just created:
+1. Create **api/.env.teamsfx.local** and **bot/.env.teamsfx.local** files, and set the values of below config with the Azure SQL Database you just created:
     ```
     SQL_ENDPOINT=
     SQL_DATABASE_NAME=